mitzci0/PS99/README.md

 # DeepBackrooms Script
--- This is not a verified script from any Roblox scripting website --

 This script is easy to use and helps you progress more quickly in the DeepBackrooms event:
 - Auto-find Boss Chest (GameMastersStage)